 Puffin and Puffin eggs even make it onto some of the tables in Iceland.
 Personally, we weren’t ready to dine on these cute birds while we were in the country.
 But I did lay out some of my family’s favorite Icelandic recipes for when we wanted to walk down memory lane at home.

 Walk On The Dark Side At The Museum Of Witchcraft And Sorcery In Holmavik

 In the pretty little town of Holmavik in Iceland’s Westfjords sits one of the most unique museums in the country.
-Strandagaldur, also known as the Museum of Icelandic Sorcery and Witchcraft is dedicated to the folklore of Icelandic magic.
-This small, but fascinating museum contains a mix of permanent and special exhibitions on the genealogy of witches.
-One of the most unique displays at the museum are the Nabrok, or “Necropants,” A pair of pants made from human skin.
+Strandagaldur, also known as the Museum of Icelandic Sorcery and Witchcraft, is dedicated to the folklore of Icelandic magic.
+This small but fascinating museum contains a mix of permanent and special exhibitions on the genealogy of witches.
+One of the most unique displays at the museum is the Nabrok, or “Necropants,” A pair of pants made from human skin.
 To prepare you in advance, the pants are “anatomically correct.”